threefoldtech/info_grid/src/dashboard/dashboard.md

 ![bridge](./img/dashboard_bridge.png)

 The TFChain-Stellar Bridge establishes connections between the ThreeFold blockchain (TFChain) and the Stellar blockchain.
-This bridge enables interoperability and facilitate the exchange or utilization of TFT in a broader ecosystem.
+This bridge enables interoperability and facilitates the exchange or utilization of TFT in a broader ecosystem.

 For more information on the TFChain-Stellar Bridge, read [this section](../threefold_token/tft_bridges/tfchain_stellar_bridge.md).